makintunde/haskell-verifier/README.md

 # Haskell-Verifier

 A model checker for temporal logic formulae.
+Currently Supports Kripke models and CTL formulae.

 # Usage
 A toy example given a model and a formula: